Warfley/godot-template-cpp/README.md

 $> scons platform=windows
 $> cd ..
 ```
 7. Open folder in VSCode with C++ Extension installed.
-Use the "Run" targets "Debug: Editor (Windows)" and "Debug: Game (Windows)" to build the code and run either the Editor or Game directly
+Use the "Run" targets "Debug: Editor" and "Debug: Game" to build the code and run either the Editor or Game directly

 ## Setup Linux
 TODO